 Although not pervasive, crowdfunding was prevalent before the dawn of the internet age.
 However, in the modern context, most of the crowdfunding campaigns are done online.
 The first instance of online crowdfunding occurred in the UK when the rock band Marillion, formed in 1979, raised $60,000 to fund their North American tour in 1997, even before the word ‘crowdfunding’ was coined.

-I successfully raised $1500 through a crowdfunding campaign to fund 10% of my tuition fee deposit at Imperial College London to confirm my acceptance into the postgraduate course in Bioengineering.
-Here is my take on the topic.
+I successfully raised $1500 through a crowdfunding campaign on Ivy Ties to fund my initial deposit at Imperial College London and confirm my acceptance into the postgraduate course in Bioengineering.

 Crowdfunding Scenario: India v/s Rest Of The World